 - Makena Beach

-Have you ever visited Maui?
+Did you visit Maui?
 What were some of the highlights from your trip?
 Share in the comments section below.